 I was good at all of it.
 And for a long time, being good at it was enough.

-Then burnout hit — and not the kind where you just need a vacation.
+Then burnout hit.
+Not the kind where you just need a vacation.
 The deep kind.
 The kind that doesn't go away when you sleep.
 The kind that makes you realize you haven't actually checked in with yourself in years.

-I had a career I was proud of, a husband and three kids I'm obsessed with, a full life by every measure — and I was running on empty in a way I couldn't explain to anyone around me.
-Because from the outside, my life looked perfect.
+I had a career I was proud of, a husband and three kids I'm obsessed with, a full life by every measure.
+And I was running on empty in a way I couldn't explain to anyone around me.
+Because from the outside, everything looked fine.

 That's the thing about women who are capable of everything.
 We're really good at looking fine.

-When I realized what my next path was, when I honored who I was and what I was here to do, my entire body physically responded with chills.
+But when I finally said out loud, for the first time, exactly who I was and what I was here to do?
+My entire body responded with chills.
 Multiple times.
 The kind of knowing that doesn't need a second opinion.

 I plan my day around my coffee consumption.
 Morning cup, afternoon cup, I'm not picky about the time — I'm just a noticeably better human with one in my hand.